DiaanEngelbrecht/cali/README.md

 For your database logic, we autogenerate a store crate and add it to your project directly.
 You can delete this if you don't need it.
 Part of the setup server macro creates a connection pool to your database and injects it into the flair context.
 You can embed your own global handles to connection pools, configs, or any shared atomic references.
 As a rule, keep the context light & avoid shared state & mutexes in there unless you understand exactly what you're doing!

+Flair also includes the `Ensnare` derive macro, as a wrapper around your Models to codegen insert, update(TODO), and select(TODO) logic.
+Generally flair prefers sqlx as the highest layer of abstraction, but rewriting certain codepaths can be a chore, so you can lean on this to make life a bit easier.

 Feel free to expand the `setup_server!()` macro, and have a look at what it does.
 You can take parts of the macro, or keep it as is.
 If you don't want all the database/config management, or you want to handle your tonic server more directly you can just manually implement the parts of main you like.
 Flair doesn't care about your main file.
+The `setup_server!()` macro will be split into smaller parts so you can pick and choose as you like.

 ## What is flair?